Food Safety

 One of the most basic and important steps in staying inspection-ready is to ensure your refrigeration units are properly organized

 The most important aspect here is to make sure you’re storing your food properly to prevent cross-contamination.
-For example, chicken should be stored on a higher shelf than vegetables, while processes for storing expired or out-of-date food should be a core element of your training plan for every team member.
+For example, chicken should be stored on a lower shelf than vegetables, while processes for storing expired or out-of-date food should be a core element of your training plan for every team member.

 A thermometer should be regularly used to check that foods are within the proper temperature range, and temperature logs need to be maintained and easily accessible.